For Information on the 2023-2028 Environment Fund click here.

 In-year Environment Fund

-When sufficient budget may be available, In-year funding may be available for high priority projects which could not have foreseeably applied to the Strategic Fund.
+When sufficient budget may be available, In-year funding applications may be considered for high priority projects which could not have foreseeably applied to the Strategic Fund in 2018.
 Applications for these grants can be submitted by eligible organisations at any time after advice is sought from the Grant Team.
-The key areas where this funding may be considered are:
+The key areas where this funding may be considered include: